LGBTQ rights in Ukraine: 2015 to 2022

 In June 2019, an estimated 8,000 people marched at the Kyiv Pride parade, among them politicians and foreign diplomats.
 The event was peaceful.
 Police foiled a plot to throw condoms filled with human excrement at marchers.
-President Volodymyr Zelensky, who took office in May 2019, urged the police to prevent violence and safeguard the safety of the participants.
+President Volodymyr Zelenskyy, who took office in May 2019, urged the police to prevent violence and safeguard the safety of the participants.

 In August 2019, about 300 people took part in the LGBTQ Equality March in Odesa.
 A number of diplomatic missions took part, as well as guests from Canada, Germany, the United States and other countries.
 Some small clashes were reported.
 The marchers were protected by 500 police officers, who arrested three people for minor hooliganism.

 In September 2019, an estimated 2,000 people participated in Kharkiv's first pride march.
 The march went forward despite Mayor Hennadiy Kernes threatening to file legal action against the organizers.
 At the end of the march, clashes between the police and anti-pride march right-wing demonstrators saw two police agents being treated for pepper spray-related injuries.
 After the march ended, far-right counter demonstrators gathered in Shevchenko park hoping to attack LGBTQ activists attempting to leave on foot.
 One march participant had to be rescued by a press photographer.

 On 30 August 2020, an LGBTQ Equality March in Odesa ended in a fight between members of the LGBTQ community and opponents of the march.
 Sixteen people were detained and two police officers were injured.
 A 13 September 2020 "AutoPride rally" in Kharkiv passed without incidents.
 In Zaporizhzhia a pride parade was held on 20 September 2020 on the city's Festival Square; although pride goers were harassed by anti-LGBTQ activists, no injuries were reported.
 There were twice as many pride opponents as there were pride goers (reportedly 500 people).